2011 Men's Junior World Handball Championship

 The 2011 Men's Junior World Handball Championship was the 18th edition of the tournament and was held at Thessaloniki, Greece from July 17–31, 2011.

-Oceania withdrew their participation at this year's tournament, Norway replaced the Oceanian team.

-Uruguay withdrew from this year's edition, Venezuela replaced them as the first substitute of the Pan-American continent.

 In a rematch of the 2009 final Germany defeated Denmark 27–18 in the final.

 Format

 The 24 teams were allocated into six groups with the first four advancing to the eighthfinals in a knock-out system until the final.

+Oceania withdrew their participation at the tournament, Norway replaced the Oceanian team.

+Uruguay withdrew and has been replacer by Venezuela as the first substitute of the Pan-American continent.